 When food rots in landfill, it produces methane, a greenhouse gas that is 25 times more potent than carbon dioxide.
 In fact, if global food waste were a country, it would be the third-biggest greenhouse gas emitter.
 Yikes!
 Creating shopping lists, making meals out of leftovers and composting your scraps are all simple ways to reduce your food waste.

-There are a bunch of cool ways to reduce your energy use.
-Insulating your roof, walls and floors, sealing up any draughts and shading your windows will all help lower your impact on the planet (and your wallet too).
+There are a bunch of cool energy efficient options to tackle this: Insulating your roof, walls and floors, sealing up any draughts and shading your windows will all help lower your impact on the planet (and your wallet too!).
+Using energy efficient appliances and lighting in your home will also help.
+And drying your clothes on a clothes line rather than using a dryer reduces your carbon footprint at home.